blue-yonder/tsfresh/docs/text/forecasting.rst

 -----------------------------------

 The above example demonstrates the overall rolling mechanism, which creates new time series.
-Now we discuss the naming convention for the new time series.
+Now, we discuss the naming convention for the new time series.

 For identifying every subsequence, `tsfresh` uses the time stamp of the point that will be predicted together with the old identifier as "id".
 For positive rolling, this `timeshift` is the last time stamp in the subsequence.